HOW CAN YOU BENEFIT FROM OUR NEXT DAY ROOF REPAIRS SERVICES????

 Some roof leaks happen at step flashings.
 You find these flashings where a roof climbs alongside a vertical wall.
 As each row of shingles is laid, a step flashing is installed over the shingle next to the wall.
 Part of the flashing turns up on the wall and the other portion gets covered by the next row of shingles.
 Look for rust or holes in these flashings.
 In reality, if all is well, you will be able to see only the smallest portion of these flashings.

 These devils are the source of many a leak.
 Chimneys contain four different types of flashing.
 All must be right or you will have a leak.
 Plus the counter flashing that goes into the brick mortar joint must be right.
-A hairline crack above the flashing can allow a large amounts of water to run behind the flashing.
+A hairline crack above the flashing can allow large amounts of water to run behind the flashing.
 Look for soldered corners of flashing that might have broken roof caulking or have holes.

 Plumbing Vent Flashing

 Newer vent flashing are a concern of mine.
 Many of these incorporate a rubber seal with an aluminum flashing.
 The rubber can fail in as little as 12 to 15 years.
 Look for cracked rubber around the plumbing pipe.
-The flashing should dive up and under the shingles that extend up roof from the middle of the plumbing vent.
-The bottom half of the flashing should be exposed and actually cover-be on top the shingles.
+The flashing should dive up and under the shingles that extend up the roof from the middle of the plumbing vent.
+The bottom half of the flashing should be exposed and actually cover-be on top of the shingles.

 Furnace or any Vent Flashing